 Schedule: All schedules are subject to weather and availability.
 Please call ahead to see if the train is running at (818) 949-4200.

-The pumpkins were sure out on the grounds of Descanso Gardens as we walked to the train boarding area.
+The pumpkins were sure out on the grounds of Descanso Gardens as we walked to the boarding area.

-The train crossed one of the paths at the gardens.
+Crossing one of the paths at the gardens.

-The pond on the north curve on this railroad.
+The pond on the north curve.

 Oak trees are very plentiful at the Descanso Gardens.

-Rolling the through the forest at the gardens.
+Rolling through the forest.

 Crossing a bridge.